Jennifer Carpenter

 Jennifer Carpenter and Michael C. Hall

-The on-screen siblings first appeared as a married couple at the 66th Golden Globe Awards in January 2009.
-However, two years later, Hall and Carpenter announced their divorce due to irreconcilable differences.
-Despite their separation, the former spouses remain good friends.
+The on-screen siblings made their first public appearance as a married couple at the 66th Golden Globe Awards in January 2009.
+But just two years later, Hall and Carpenter announced their divorce, citing irreconcilable differences.
+Despite the split, the former spouses have remained close friends.

 How Michael C Hall & Jennifer Carpenter Battled Cancer & Divorce

 In 2013, Carpenter started dating American singer and musician Seth Avett (born 1980).
-Two years later, the couple announced their engagement, and in May 2015, Jennifer gave birth to a son named Isaac and revealed that she was eight and a half months pregnant during the filming of the pilot episode of the series "Limitless".
+Two years later, the couple got engaged, and in May 2015, Jennifer welcomed son Isaac—later revealing she'd been eight and a half months pregnant while filming the "Limitless" pilot.

 Jennifer Carpenter and her husband Seth Avett